RyanMetin/slush-angular2/README.md

 slush-angular2
 ==============

-Get started with the Angular2 Preview with this Slush generator!
+Get started with the Angular2 Preview:

 What it uses:
 - [angular2](https://www.npmjs.com/package/angular2)